Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

   toggled on and required manually going through and toggling them all off, including diving into a "Vendor preferences" submenu (fuck off even more).
 The regular "Autosync" app did not ask for this, thankfully.

+When setting this up, I set it up as a "Synced folder" - syncing my on-Android folder where the Signal backups are made and the Google Drive folder where I want them to be stored.
+I used sync method "Upload Mirror", to ensure that the folders are kept the same but the uploads occur before any backups are deleted from Google Drive.
+In the app settings, I set the automatic synchronisation to occur an hour or so after my Signal backups are scheduled.
+MetaCtrl has a good [user guide](https://metactrl.com/autosync/userguide/) available for explaining the different "sync methods".

 #### My Backup Pro

 TODO